frida/frida-website/_posts/2016-06-02-frida-7-2-released.markdown

 - core: avoid swallowing exception when a Proxy object misbehaves
 - objc: add support for accessing Objective-C instance variables

+7.2.7:

+- core: port .so injector to MIPS
+- core: enhance MIPS fuzzy backtracer with more branch-and-link instructions
+- core: fix *UnixInputStream* and *UnixOutputStream* pollable behavior on TTYs, fixing hang on script unload
+- core: remove "0x" prefix from *hexdump()* offsets

 Enjoy!